amgupta2/IntelliCue/documentation/USER.md

 Once installed:

+Local Set Up:
 1. Go to any channel IntelliCue has been invited to.
 2. Run the following slash command:
    ```bash
    /generate_feedback
    ```
-3. Within 1–2 minutes, IntelliCue will analyze the past 7 days of conversation in that channel and return a **PDF report** with:
+3. Within 1–2 minutes (local depoloyment) or 4-5 minutes (AWS), IntelliCue will analyze the past 7 days of conversation in that channel and return a **PDF report** with:
    - Sentiment breakdown
    - Key themes
    - Suggested improvements
    - Summary insights
 4. The report will appear directly in the Slack channel where the command was issued.

 **Note**: You can only run the `/generate_feedback` command in channels where IntelliCue is present and has permission to read messages.

 ---